tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/开发者手册/设备影子/设备影子数据流_intl.md

 >**Note:**
->The above topics are created by system default at the time of device creation and will be automatically subscribed to by device-side SDK.
+>The above topics are created by the system by default at the time of device creation and will be automatically subscribed to by device-side SDK.

 ![](http://qzonestyle.gtimg.cn/qzone/vas/opensns/res/doc/3CB82138-8971-4A14-B26F-778E7DD970C2.png)